The ACE Program – because we all need deep interpersonal bonds to thrive.

 More simply, the ACE program, like THREAD, is powered by individual relationships that radically and permanently alter the social support structure of everyone involved.
 The work is premised on the belief that we all need deep interpersonal bonds to thrive.

-This initiative, led by the Y, is a collaboration among the Princeton Public Schools, Corner House Behavioral Health and the Bonner Foundation to support qualifying boys (with girls joining soon) enrolled at PHS or JWMS who are most at risk of missing critical school days for a variety of reasons.
+This initiative, led by the Y, is a collaboration among the Princeton Public Schools, Corner House Behavioral Health and the Bonner Foundation to support qualifying boys and girls enrolled at PHS or PMS who are most at risk of missing critical school days for a variety of reasons.
 Working closely with school counselors and social workers, students and their families are referred to us to become a part of the program.

 Each student is paired with a mentor who is dedicated to his or her success – assuring that the young person is attending school and classes regularly, is feeling supported and encouraged, and is welcomed and connected to the ACE and larger community.
 Family members of students are also invited and encouraged to be a part of the ACE community.

 WHAT IS CHRONIC ABSENTEEISM AND WHY DOES IT MATTER?